How to make WWII model furniture.

 On the floor, you can also see a makeshift bed that I will explain how to make below.

-Making simple bunk beds.
+How to make simple bunk beds.

-To make the bunk beds you will first need to measure the depth of your model to see how long the sides of the bed will need to be.
+To make the bunk beds you will first need to measure the depth of the model Anderson shelter to see how long the sides of the bed will need to be.
 If you chose to put cabinets at the back of the shelter you will need to take that into account allowing for the depth of the cabinet and cutting your side pieces accordingly.
 It is probably best to place your cabinets inside the shelter while you do this.

 The components required for the bunk beds are: